The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Stellar populations in the Galactic Bulge

 In Figure \ref{fig:mdfs_Lzni} we present the MDFs for the non-bar (solid) and the bar (dashed) stars in bins of the net rotation parameter $\overline{L_{\mathrm{zi}}}$ in the inertial frame.
-A star with $\overline{L_{\mathrm{zi}}} \sim +1$ would indicate a fully prograde motion around the z-axis in inertial frame at every sampling during orbit integration and $\overline{L_{\mathrm{zi}}} \sim -1$ represents a fully retrograde orbit.
-The panels are arranged in increasing order of $\overline{L_{\mathrm{zi}}}$ ranges and are labeled [1] to [8].
-The three vertical lines in the MDF plots at $-$0.65, $-$0.45 and $+$0.40 dex are shown to guide the readers.
-Panel [1] includes stars with the retrograde orbits, these stars are mostly metal-poor ($\feh<-0.5$) with multiple peaks prominently at $\approx-1.0$ and $\approx-1.5$ dex.
-Panel [2], for $-0.4<\overline{L_{\mathrm{zi}}}<-0.2$ shows a prominent peak in the MDF at $-0.65$ dex, along with two smaller peaks at $\approx-1.0$ and at $+0.4$ dex respectively.
-Panel [3] with $-0.2<\overline{L_{\mathrm{zi}}}<+0.2$ includes the most-non-rotating stars shows a sharp increase in the number of stars and the MDF has a large peak at $\approx-0.65$ with tail towards lower metallicity and a small bump at $+0.4$ dex.
-The panel [4] MDF appears similar to that of panel [3] for the non-bar stars with a major peak at $\approx-0.65$ dex, a small number of mostly metal-poor bar stars are present.
-From panels [5] to [7], for the non-bar stars, we observe a gradual change in the metal-poor peak of the MDF from $\approx-0.65$ to $\approx-0.45$ dex leading to the peak at $\approx-0.45$ for the most prograde bin in panel [8] along with a larger fraction of sub-solar metallicity stars.
-Also, in panel [8] we find the metal-poor peak of the bar MDF coincides with that of the non-bar stars at $\approx-0.45$ dex.
-Interestingly, in panels [5] to [7] the MDFs for the bar-supporting stars are strikingly different compared to non-bar stars - this supports a scenario of origin from different stellar populations for the bar and the non-bar stars.
+A star with $\overline{L_{\mathrm{zi}}} \sim +1$ would indicate a fully prograde motion around the z-axis in the inertial frame at every sampling during orbit integration, and $\overline{L_{\mathrm{zi}}} \sim -1$ represents a fully retrograde orbit.
+The panels are arranged in increasing order of $\overline{L_{\mathrm{zi}}}$ ranges and are labelled [1] to [8].
+The three vertical lines in the MDF plots at $-$0.65, $-$0.45, and $+$0.40 dex are shown to guide the readers.
+Panel [1] includes stars with retrograde orbits, which are mostly metal-poor ($\feh<-0.5$) with multiple peaks prominently at $\approx-1.0$ and $\approx-1.5$ dex.
+Panel [2], for $-0.4<\overline{L_{\mathrm{zi}}}<-0.2$, shows a prominent peak in the MDF at $-0.65$ dex, along with two smaller peaks at $\approx-1.0$ and $+0.4$ dex, respectively.
+Panel [3], with $-0.2<\overline{L_{\mathrm{zi}}}<+0.2$, includes the most non-rotating stars and shows a sharp increase in the number of stars, with the MDF having a large peak at $\approx-0.65$, a tail towards lower metallicity, and a small bump at $+0.4$ dex.
+The panel [4] MDF appears similar to that of panel [3] for the non-bar stars, with a major peak at $\approx-0.65$ dex, and a low number of mostly metal-poor bar stars are present.
+From panels [5] to [7], for the non-bar stars, we observe a gradual change in the metal-poor peak of the MDF from $\approx-0.65$ to $\approx-0.45$ dex, leading to the peak at $\approx-0.45$ for the most prograde bin in panel [8], along with a larger fraction of sub-solar metallicity stars.
+Additionally, in panel [8], we find that the metal-poor peak of the bar MDF coincides with that of the non-bar stars at $\approx-0.45$ dex.
+Interestingly, in panels [5] to [7], the MDFs for the bar-supporting stars are strikingly different compared to the non-bar stars, supporting a scenario of origin from different stellar populations for the bar and the non-bar stars.